 A Duvet Cover Is...

-A Duvet Cover is the protective cover that slips over the comforter, much like a pillow case on a pillow.
-Duvet covers and coordinating bed linens are available in many fabric choices and an almost infinite variety of colors and designs.
+A Duvet Cover is the cover that slips over the duvet, much like a pillow case on a pillow.

 Duvet covers and matching/coordinating bed linens are available in a wide variety of color and design options.

 Why Use A Duvet Cover?